 Am I still a biological woman?

 It’s not uncommon for young woman to wonder if they are “really a girl” when they first learn that they are born with an incomplete vagina and uterus.
 If you have asked yourself this question, you are not alone.
 However, it’s very important for you to understand that you are a female.
-Your health care provider may order a special blood test that can confirm that you are a genetic female and have 46XX chromosomes.
+Your doctor may order a special blood test that can confirm that you are a genetic female and have 46XX chromosomes.

 Will my vagina ever close up?

 Once you have created a vagina your vagina shouldn’t change or shrink if you are having vaginal intercourse or using the dilator about once a week.
-If you are not sexually active, you should use the largest size dilator once a week for about 15-20 minutes (only after you are finished making your vagina).
+If you are not sexually active, you should use the largest size dilator once a week for about 15-20 minutes (only after you are finished creating your vagina).